Enforcing NIH 12-page limit rules programmatically

 Audit Requirements:

-1. Structured Output: Emit JSON or XML containing page counts, violation coordinates, font metrics, and validation timestamps.
+1. Structured Output: Emit JSON containing page counts, violation coordinates, font metrics, and validation timestamps.

-3. Coordinate Mapping: Log exact (x, y) coordinates for every margin or font violation.
+3. Coordinate Mapping: Log exact character coordinates for every margin or font violation.
 This enables automated PDF annotation generation for grant writers to remediate issues.

 4. Immutable Logging: Write validation results to an append-only audit log.
 Include user ID, submission timestamp, and PDF hash to satisfy institutional record-retention policies.